This is the Rush Limbaugh program, a program that meets and surpasses all audience expectations daily.

 I really appreciate you bringing up that issue with regard to electronic medical records.

-Um I served as an Army doctor overseas.
+I served as an Army doctor overseas.

 My parents are immigrants.

-I have cousins who are physicians in Europe, and our health care system is the best in the world bar none.
+I have cousins who are physicians in Europe, and our health care system is the best in the world, bar none.

-Um that's who they compare all of their health care.
+That's who they compare all of their health care.

-Our technology, our caring, our efficiency, our professionalism.
+They compare it to us, our technology, our caring, our efficiency, our professionalism.

 And I just really appreciate you bringing this up.